Fertility Law – Frequently Asked Questions

 The mandatory disclosure rules in respect of reportable transactions apply when two criteria are satisfied:

-a) A transaction or series has one of three specified hallmarks, which will be explained in further detail later in the memorandum; and
+a) A transaction or series has at least one of three generic hallmarks, which will be explained in further detail later in the memorandum; and

 b) It can reasonably be concluded that one of the main purposes of entering into the transaction or series of transactions is to obtain a tax benefit.